 Photo: Sunday roast

 In the midst of our meal, cooking being done elsewhere in the building caused the firebell to ring.
-Fortunately, this caused only a brief alarm, until the cause was known and resolved.
+Fortunately, this led only to a brief alarm, until the cause was known and resolved.

-Hearing the fire alarm and then discovering that all was well was also a salubrious reminder of how very much we have to be thankful for.
+Hearing the fire alarm and then discovering that all was well was also a salubrious reminder of how very much we have to be thankful for, starting with the basics: safe homes and food shared with those we love.